hujunfang888/Project-rotation1/QC_summary.md

-# QUAST Summary – Assembly Quality Comparison
+# QC Summary – Assembly Quality Comparison

 This page summarizes the QUAST and fastqc (Illumina) output statistics for barcode01 using three different assembly strategies.